gearup-2305/gearUp-BE/README.md

 ### Future Iterations
 1. Add funcionality for payment processing using services such as PayPal, Venmo, Square, and/or Apple Pay
 2. Utilize OAuth to create and login to account
+3. Attach an AWS S3 Bucket for photo upload storage
+4. Add either a `completed` or `duration` column to the `Posts` table in order to implement logic surrounding fundraiser/project completion.

 ### Suggestions for Contribution
 If you would like to contribute to this project, please follow these steps: